sidiousvic/phantom/README.md

 ### Why use Phantom ?

-#### A baby panda dies every time you choose a 1MB+\* industrial—level frontend framework to code a pomodoro or a personal portfolio page. 🐼
+#### A baby panda dies every time you choose a 1MB+\* industrial—level frontend package to code a pomodoro clock or a personal portfolio page. 🐼

 <details>
 <summary><b>Show rationale ↯</b></summary>